 - Usually, calling Customer Relations is the first step.
 If there is anything else you need to do, Customer Relations will let you know.
 Call Customer Relations at 1-800-701-9000 (TTY 711).
-Representatives are available 7 days a week, 8 a.m.
-8 p.m.
-(Apr.
-1 Sept.
-30, Mon.
-Fri., 8 a.m.
-8 p.m.).
+Representatives are available 8:00 a.m. to 8:00 p.m., 7 days a week from October 1 to March 31 and Monday Friday from April 1 to September 30.
 After hours and on holidays, please leave a message and a representative will return your call on the next business day. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
-If you put your complaint in writing, we will respond to your complaint in writing. - You need to file a grievance no later than 60 days after the event whether you file orally or in writing.
-You can do so by calling Customer Relations at 1-800-701-9000 (TTY 711), Representatives are available Monday Friday, 8:00 a.m.
-8:00 p.m.
-(From October 1 March 31, representatives are available 7 days a week, 8:00 a.m.
-8:00 p.m.)
-After hours and on holidays, please leave a message and a representative will return your call on the next business day.
-You can also file a grievance in writing by sending it by mail to: Tufts Health Plan Medicare Preferred, Attn: Appeals & Grievances Department, 705 Mt.
-Auburn Street, Watertown, MA 02472.
-You can also send it in writing via fax at: 1-(617) 972-9516.
+If you put your complaint in writing, we will respond to your complaint in writing.